giantpanda9/codesamples-python-snippet-dump-unit-tests-for-old-scrapy-example/README.md

 Unit tests for https://github.com/giantpanda9/codesample-python-scrapy-old-example
 # Old code to show the ability to work with Unit Testing in Python 2.7 related to aforementioned project
 # Purpose
-Mostly needed to display abilties to use Unit Testing in Python as tests are quite simple in structure Not sure if this test still relevant for the corresponding site
+1. Mostly needed to display abilties to use Unit Testing in Python as tests are quite simple in structure
+2. Not sure if this test still relevant for the corresponding site
+3. The code will be archieved as only to be used as proof of ability to do Python Unit Testing
 # Dependencies
 unittest
 json